-While our goal at AZ Cosmetic and Family Dentistry is to provide conservative care and help you preserve your teeth whenever possible, there are some times when extraction is the most appropriate treatment.
+AZ Cosmetic and Family Dentistry provides great dental care and can help maintain your oral health.
+There are times when a dental extraction is the most appropriate treatment.
 We understand that the prospect of having a tooth extracted can be scary, but the truth is that this is usually a simple procedure, and if the tooth has been causing you pain, you will feel much better once the tooth is out.

 Dr. Narra performs simple extractions here at our Glendale dental office.
 If a more complex extraction is necessary, we are more than happy to refer you to a trusted oral surgeon who can assist you further.